 \subcase{4.2} $e \not\in F$.
 Similarly, $e \not\in \eta(B_u)$, so $e \not\in I(B_u)$ and $\Delta(u) = -\delta/2$.
 Similarly $B_v$ is not reachable so $e$ cannot be eligible.
 Therefore we have $yz(u, v) \geq w(e) - \delta/2$ and $yz(u, v) \geq w(e) - \delta$ after Dual Adjustment.

 This completes the case when exactly one of $e$'s endpoints is reachable.
 The following part will complete the argument for when both endpoints are reachable.
-We argue that three scenarios can happen: either $\Delta(u)$ and $\Delta(v)$ are of opposite signs and cancel each other out, or $\Delta(u)$ and $\Delta(v)$ are of the same sign and the sign aligns with the property we wish to keep, or if both cases does not hold, we use Lemma~\ref{lem:parity}(Parity) to argue that there is enough room for Dual Adjustment not to violate Approximate Domination or Tightness.
+We argue that three scenarios can happen: either $\Delta(u)$ and $\Delta(v)$ are of opposite signs and cancel each other out, or $\Delta(u)$ and $\Delta(v)$ are of the same sign and the sign aligns with the property we wish to keep, or if neither case holds, we use Lemma~\ref{lem:parity}~(Parity) to argue that there is enough room for dual adjustment not to violate approximate domination or tightness.

 We first examine tree edges in $\widehat{S}$.
 In this case we assume $B_u$ is the parent of $B_v$ and $e$ is the parent edge of $B_v$.
 Hence $e$ must be eligible for $B_u$.
 We argue by the sign of $\Delta(u)$.